malafk/malafk/README.md

 ### Hi there 👋

 - Welcome to my github with some projects that I have worked on
-- I am currently a developer & founder of EVNT, and apart of [RigglDev](https://github.com/riggldev) :D
+- I am a founder of EVNT, and apart of [RigglDev](https://github.com/riggldev) :D

 - You can contact me on discord: Mal#0221